SeedBoot/Portfolio/README.md

 # Portfolio

+### Notes from 2018
+I'm working as a front end developer now!
+And while I haven't updated this site in a while, I've updated this readme!
+Thanks for checking in :)

 ## Introduction

 ### About me
 Hello world!
-My name is Oliver Booty, and I'm teaching myself Front end web development.
+My name is Oliver Booty, and I'm ~~teaching myself Front end web development~~ a Front end web developer.

 ### About this repository